armakuni/learning-hours/mutation-testing/02-understanding-mutation-score.md

 ### Connect - Do our tests give us enough confidence?

 Invite all attendees to the session to write down what level of confidence they have in their tests.
-1 = Least Confident
+  - 1 = Least Confident
-5 = Most Confident
+  - 5 = Most Confident

-Get each person to share their level of confidence and why they gave that number
+Get each person to share:
+  - level of confidence
+  - why they gave that number?
+  - What would make you more confident?

-### Concept - What is a Muation Score?
+### Concept - What is a Mutation Score?

-A lot of team use Code Coverage to measure the quality of their of their testing and whilst this tell you how much of your code is executed by tests, it doesn't tell you how much of your code is actually tested.
+A lot of teams use Code Coverage to measure the quality of their of their testing and whilst this tell you how much of your code is executed by tests, it doesn't tell you how much of your code is actually tested.
 This is one of the reasons why mutation testing is so popular.
 It will give you a metric to measure how much of your code is actually tested. that you can aim to improve on over time.